Barrett meets with senators ahead of committee vote on Supreme Court nomination

 “This is the modern left, hostile & unhinged.
 I won’t be intimidated,” Graham tweeted after.
 “I can’t wait to #FillTheSeat.”

-Rubio also weighed in on the rhetoric against Barrett.
+Rubio also weighed in on the rhetoric against Barrett in an interview with "Fox & Friends" ahead of his meeting with Barrett.

 “You hear in the voice, see in the statements of these people some real exaggeration here.
 I mean the idea that this woman is a racist, that they would say that?”